-Net investment activity resulted in a 14.1 percent loss for 2022 with total equity decreasing by 18.4 percent and fixed income decreasing by 14.0 percent.
-Years 2021 and 2020 experienced the same gains of 11.7 percent.
+Net investment activity resulted in an 8.9 percent gain for 2023 due to increase in returns from equity and fixed income funds / securities by 17.5 percent and 6.0 percent, respectively, partially offset by decrease in real estate funds by negative 15.5 percent.
+While 2022 resulted in a loss of 14.1 percent, 2021 experienced a 11.7 percent gain.
 The Plan's investment returns generally followed the related markets during the last three years.

-Benefit payments consist of annuities and lump-sum payments for those who are vested but terminate prior or at their retirement date.
-The changes between the three years were generally related to changes in number of retirees and lump-sum payments.
+Benefit payments consist of annuities and lump-sum payments for those who are vested but terminate prior to or at their retirement date.
+The changes between the three years were generally related to changes in the number of retirees and lump-sum payments.

-Changes to fiduciary net position restricted for pensions reflects the net funds available to pay benefits and will increase as actuarially determined contributions are received, decline as benefits are paid and increase or decrease depending on investment returns.
-Primarily the changes to fiduciary net position over the last three years resulted from a decrease in 2022 and increase in 2021 and 2020 of the fair value of investments.
+Changes to fiduciary net position restricted for pensions reflects the net funds available to pay benefits and will increase as actuarially determined contributions are received, decline as benefits are paid and increase or decrease depending on investment returns Primarily the changes to fiduciary net position over the last three years resulted from the increase in 2023 and 2021 and decrease in 2022 of the fair value of investments.